No You Didn’t! Six Things You’re Doing That Are Costing You Interviews and Job Offers

 5. Can You Hear Me Now?

 There is nothing we dislike more than when we call someone and they answer their phone.
 That is, when they answer it from the train, plane, car with the top down, police station, daycare, dog pound, or dark side of the moon.
 Okay, maybe that’s hyperbole, even for us, but you get what we mean.
 If you are applying for a job and get a call from a number that you don’t know, or from XYZ Company and you are not in a good spot physically (or emotionally) to engage in a meaningful and professional conversation, don’t answer it.
 And if you do, and realize it’s an important call, immediately apologize and ask if you can quickly call back or schedule time to talk.

 We know you are eager and want to show that you are available, but they just called you out of the blue, so they shouldn’t expect that you are ready for a phone interview.
 Good recruiters and hiring managers will understand and appreciate the gesture.

 You know for a fact that nothing makes dogs bark and kids scream louder than an important call coming in.
-One of our employees many years ago once ran out the front door, slammed it behind them, and held on to the door knob with all my might to talk to what was going to be my new boss.
+One of our employees many years ago once ran out the front door, slammed it behind them, and held on to the door knob with all their might to talk to what was going to be their new boss.
 Just make sure you are in control of your environment.

 6. No Three-Day Rule